standardshub/markdown_guidelines/content/en/table.md

 * Use `<rowspan>` to merge cells on the same column among different raws
 * Use `<colspan>` to merge cells on the same raw among different columns
 * Use `<class="xxx">` to indicate the width of each column

-* Inside of a HTML is not possible to use markdown constructors; they won't be rendered correctly.
-If you need to add text formatting such as (e.g. strong|bold, or emphasis|italic) then refer to the [`text`](text) section of this document.
+* Inside of HTML table is not possible to use markdown constructors.
+They won't display correctly.
+If you need to add text formatting such as (e.g., strong|bold or emphasis|italic), then refer to the [`text`](text) section of this document.